jugshaurya/showcase/mdx-blogs/algo.md

     - We store the city name and a index in hashmap.
 (So that finding the index of a city is constant)
     - along with index and city name in array.(So that finding city from index is constant)

+- We need to mark things visited, so that next time if we come back to the same thing we know that we already came there once.

 - BFS

   - helps in finding the shortest path b/w u and v in an `unweighted` Graph(Single Source Shortest Path, SSSP).